usnistgov/800-63-3/sp800-63-3/definitions.md

 #### Assertion Reference
 A data object, created in conjunction with an assertion, which identifies the verifier and includes a pointer to the full assertion held by the verifier.

-#### Assurance
-In the context of OMB M-04-04 and this document, assurance is defined as 1) the degree of confidence in the vetting process used to establish the identity of a claimant to whom a credential was, or credentials were, issued, and 2) the degree of confidence that the claimant who uses the credential is the same as the subscriber to whom the credential was issued.

 #### Asymmetric Keys
 Two related keys, consisting of a public key and a private key, that are used to perform complementary operations such as encryption and decryption or signature verification and generation.